 - A little beeswax goes a very long way.
 We used 1/2 cup of beeswax pellets and we covered around 60 leaves of varying sizes.

-- You can hang your wax dipped leaves to dry, but we just placed ours on wax paper and allowed them to try that way.
+- You can hang your wax dipped leaves to dry (hang as individual leaves in a dry location), but we just placed ours on wax paper in a single layer on a baking tray and allowed them to try that way.
+(We didn’t need to use a leaf press or flatten them.)
 We hung some with our nature display and used some for crafts.

 - 1/2 cup beeswax pellets